xizon/funda-ui/packages/Tree/README.md

 > The usual scenario is: the left side is a list of tree, and the right side is other content. `onSelect()` triggers a method to modify routing and update the data of Tree.
 Since the data is updated, the collapsing effect of the tree will be wrong.

+> [!NOTE]
+> Try not to use nested `<Tree />` in the child component in this scene where this route triggers re-rendering, but it is not absolute.

 ```js
 import React, { useEffect, useState, useMemo } from "react";
 import { useNavigate, useLocation } from 'react-router-dom';